Skip to content

 Tip: Register on the first day of early degree-candidate registration to obtain a seat in these limited-enrollment courses.

-Step one: obtain advice right away.
-Once admitted to the program, meet with your research advisor early and often about your initial capstone research interests.
+Step one.
+Meet with your Capstone Advisor early and often about your initial capstone research interests.
 He or she can provide support as well as course selection advice as you develop preliminary ideas.
-Please note that while every effort is made to support your capstone interest, guidance is not available for all possible projects.
-Therefore, revision or a change of capstone topic may be necessary.

 Prework demonstrates that you have done enough prior reading and research on your topic to begin the capstone proposal process.
 Registration in the tutorial is limited to degree candidates who submit quality prework.
 If your prework is not approved, you will need to spend time revising in order to re-submit for the next offering of the tutorial, if your five-year, degree-completion deadline allows.

-Once registered in the noncredit tutorial, you will receive guidance and mentoring while you iterate on your individual capstone proposal until the document reaches a satisfactory quality.
-The tutorial is not a course in the traditional sense.
-You work independently on your proposal with your research advisor by submitting multiple proposal drafts and scheduling individual appointments (ordinarily, during the hours of 9-5).
-You need to make self-directed progress on the proposal without special prompting from the research advisor.
-While the tutorial is noncredit, your due diligence throughout the semester is required.
+Once registered in the precapstone tutorial, you will receive guidance and mentoring while you iterate on your individual capstone proposal until the document reaches a satisfactory quality.
+Ordinarily, the tutorial is not a course in the traditional sense.
+You work independently on your proposal with your capstone advisor by submitting multiple proposal drafts and scheduling individual appointments (often during the hours of 9-5).

 If you do not have a proposal that is close to being approved by the semester’s withdrawal deadline, you’ll need to withdraw from the tutorial, delay capstone registration, and re-take the capstone proposal tutorial again in a future semester, if your five-year, degree-completion deadline allows.